 I could sit here and list the research that suggests that around 80% of children who are seen as having gender dysphoria have the issue naturally resolved and end up accepting their birth gender when they’re older.
 But I’ll be honest, I don’t exactly trust the research on this matter due to the biases that people may hold.
 The Trans community obviously have their bias, and so do others.
 It’s not like this is a black and white issue where you either have a broken leg or you don’t.
 This is incredibly complicated, and way too much so for a quick blog post about a news article.

 My only real issue with this comes with saying a child of such a young age is transgender.
-I personally don’t see any problems with just letting a child develop, at least until closer to teenage years, and seeing how it goes from there.
-Children explore things, so it’s only natural for them to consider exploring genders too.
-I know I dressed up and wore make-up as a child, albeit very rarely.
-Is that an expression of desire to be the other sex, or merely children being children?
+I personally don’t see any problems with just letting a child develop, at least until closer to teenage years, maybe even older, and seeing how it goes from there.
+Children explore things, so it’s only natural for them to consider exploring gender identities too.

 Of course, you could argue that I have no business commenting on an issue that doesn’t affect me.
 Which I’ll admit that it doesn’t.
 But I do have a daughter, and this is something that could come up at some point in the future.
 But I will wait for more and more research to come out and see what happens from there.
 At the end of the day, it’s very hard to have a representative sample for a long term study when the trans-children issue is only really a pretty recent thing.

 If you do suspect that your child may be suffering from gender dysphoria, then feel free to read this.
-Whatever happens, please just accept your child for who they are, if they are actually going through all this then they really do need people who can back them up and support them.
+Whatever happens, please just accept your child for who they are, if they are actually going through all of this then they really do need people who can back them up and support them.